Playing Lingo: The Basics

 Lingo in the US

-The Lingo US game show has had three separate runs on television.
+The Lingo US game show has had three separate runs on television, plus one more planned to start in 2022.

 Original Series (1987-1988)